HackTheOxidation/ficus/README.md

 ## How to build the Ficus server

-The Ficus web server uses GNU Autotools for building, installation and distribution.
+The Ficus web server uses GNU Make for building, installation and distribution.

 To install run: